Henry Chamberlin: Life in New Zealand

+Chamberlin arrived in Auckland in 1853.
+He had brought £20,000 with him and invested it in land, purchasing the Waihoihoi Estate near Drury as well as land in Raglan.
+Chamberlin's brother, Charles, came over from England with him to assist in the management of these properties.
+Chamberlin used his land for both farming and coal prospecting, the former being a largely unsuccessful venture.
+In July (Note: Chamberlin is registered as being the owner of some of these lands in April 1862) 1862 Chamberlin obtained 5 land grants totalling 25 lots in Hobsonville.
+Chamberlin's holdings were bounded by Lawson's Creek in the south, Totara Creek in the west, and the Waitemata Harbour in the east, with the northern extent of the land roughly being in parallel with the southern extent of Limeburners Bay.
+In 1867 Chamberlin advertised his 2000 acres for flax cultivation.

+Political career

-In the 1860s, Chamberlin was a trustee of the Hūnua Highway Board.
+In the 1860s, Chamberlin was a trustee of the Hunua Highway Board.
 When Joseph Newman resigned his membership in the House of Representatives for the Raglan electorate, Chamberlin was one of three candidates contesting the 1867 Raglan by-election.
 Chamberlin was nominated by Reader Wood but came last, getting 10% of the vote.
 During the premiership of Edward Stafford, Chamberlin was called to the New Zealand Legislative Council, effective from 8 February 1869.
-Appointments at the time were for life and he held membership until his death.
+Chamberlin was an ineffective politician and most notable for attempting to pass a bill every session that would have banned female employment in hotel bars.

 Death

-Chamberlin fell into a hole on his Drury property and drowned; he had long been prospecting on his land for coal and had recently dug the trench in which he drowned.
-The inquest was held on 16 April at the Railway Hotel in Drury.
+In April 1888 Chamberlin fell into a hole on his Drury property and drowned; he had long been prospecting on his land for coal and had recently dug the trench in which he drowned.
 The intention was for him to be buried at St Stephen's Chapel but the graveyard had been restricted for family burials, and his body was interred at St Thomas' Cemetery in Kohimarama instead.
 The funeral was attended by Frederick Whitaker, William Pollock Moat, and Frederick Moss.

-His wife died in October 1929 and his daughter in November 1938.
+Chamberlin's holdings passed to his wife, although the land in Hobsonville was subject to two Supreme Court cases, before being sold in 1894 to J.A.
+Laing, the wife of his daughter.

+Personal life

+In 1859 Chamberlin returned to England to marry Elizabeth Heard.
+The couple honeymooned in Palestine before returning to New Zealand.

+Chamberlin was a philanthropist who gave to charity both in his hometown and in New Zealand.
+Chamberlin was the director of the South British Insurance Company.